 - How many students attend Peabody School?
 Peabody School serves 180 students, 89 girls and 91 boys, from Pre-kindergarten through eighth grade.

 - How diverse is the student population?
 12 nationalities are represented at Peabody.
 There is a minority student population of 21%.

 - Where do Peabody students live?
 While the majority of our students are from the Charlottesville/Albemarle area, students come from as far away as Staunton, Lexington and Gordonsville to learn here.

 Peabody School Faculty

 - How experienced are the teachers at Peabody School?
-The faculty averages 11 years of teaching experience.
+The faculty averages over 12 years of teaching experience.